Playground Case Could Breach Barrier Between Tax Coffers, Religious Schools

 In 2012 the church applied for a grant from the state to essentially rubberize the playground surface, using old and discarded tires.
 Trinity Lutheran sought the funds despite regulations barring state grants to religious institutions.

 The Missouri Department of Natural Resources, which administers the scrap tire program, had enough money to fund playground resurfacing for 14 of the 44 applicants.
-Although Trinity Lutheran would have qualified otherwise, the state turned it down, citing a Missouri Supreme Court ruling that bars giving state aid to a school that is owned or controlled by a church, sect or denomination, and where the applicant's mission is spiritual in nature.
+Although Trinity Lutheran would have qualified otherwise, the state turned it down, citing a Missouri Supreme Court ruling that bars giving state aid to a school that is owned or controlled by a church, sect or denomination and where the applicant's mission is spiritual in nature.

 There is no doubt that the learning center's mission is spiritual in nature, even if the playground surface is not.